xinglab-ai/self-consistent-expression-recovery-machine/README.md

 ![image](im2.png)
 Figure.
 Percent improvement in mean Pearson coefficient of the imputed data (in comparison to the observed data) by eight different techniques for cellular taxonomy  dataset.
 The sampling efficiencies (0.1%-10%) to create the observed data are shown in x-axis.

-If you have a datset, where SERM is not performing better than any available technique, please send me an email (tauhid AT stanford.edu).
+If you have a datset, where SERM is not performing better than any available technique, please send me an email (tauhid@stanford.edu).

 # How to use SERM?
 ## Requirements